Inbibo/shift_docs/docs/reference/nodes/python_script.md

 - **Output**: This plug of type [Object](../nodes/#plugs) outputs the result of the logic executed by the *PythonScript*.
 To set the result of to this plug, simply equal to `output` (the plug's name) the value to output.

 If outputting several values is needed, new output plugs of any type, including Instance plugs, can be added to the node.
-All custom outputs can be used the same way as the default output plug to return any data from the python script execution.
+All custom outputs can be used the same way as the default output plug to return any data from the Python script execution.

 ![Python Script Sum Example](../../images/nodes/sum_python_script.png)